 The creation of fake IP (Internet Protocol) addresses by a hacker to impersonate legitimate sources is known as spoofing.
 It enables intruders to bypass security measures because of the “trusted” relationships between machines.
 Spoofing is often used in denial-of-service (DoS) attacks, in which applications or systems are held hostage by hackers, preventing legitimate owners from accessing information or services.
 The most common DoS attack involves overloading a network with so much information that it is unable to handle the barrage of data.
 The computer can’t process the request, so it becomes a “denial of service.”
 In related IP spoofing attack, it attempts to modify a DNS (Domain Name Server) to a specific IP address, which is often used to spread viruses and computer worms.

 Unfortunately, new vulnerabilities to our technology are coming about every day, and the need for IT security specialists is growing.
-MTI College offers a fast-paced, hands-on Network Administration and Security associate degree program that prepares you for an entry-level position as a networking professional.
+Campus, formerly known as MTI College, offers a fast-paced, hands-on Network Administration and Security associate degree program that prepares you for an entry-level position as a networking professional.
 Computer networking is critical to large companies and industries, such as health care and banking, that rely on secure, shared databases.
 Completing your associate degree in Network Administration and Security, and earning CompTIA Network+ and Security+ certification, may open the door to an entry-level job as a:

 - Network administrator